 Required qualifications: Coursework in biology, computer science, electrical engineering, statistics, or physics.
 Experience in Python and Unix environments.

 Permission to work or study in Canada.
 Generally this means Canadian nationality, permanent residency, work permit, or study permit.
 Mitacs will arrange for appropriate permission if you apply through them.

 Not required, but preferred qualifications: Coursework in computational biology.
 Experience in R, C, and C++.

 To apply: Please submit a CV (as PDF), an academic transcript (as PDF), and indicate your expected graduation date and the dates you are available for full-time work (Monday-Friday 9-5) to Do not email or cc any other addresses.

 There are no programmer positions available at the moment.

-The Princess Margaret Cancer Centre is a teaching hospital affiliated with the University of Toronto.
+The Princess Margaret Cancer Centre is a teaching hospital and research institute affiliated with the University of Toronto.
 It has the largest cancer research program in Canada.
 It is a component of the University Health Network, Canada's largest hospital.

 We emphasize the development of research skills for all lab members.
 Some skills we will help you train in: biological knowledge, machine learning techniques, programming, scientific project management, oral presentations, written communication, scientific publication, grant writing.
 Michael meets with lab members weekly to discuss research progress and training needs.
 Lab members receive a written evaluation three times annually.

-We are especially interested in candidates who are women or members of underrepresented minorities.
+We particularly encourage candidates who are women or members of underrepresented minorities.